CylonicRaider/Instant/docs/CONFIG.md

 ### instant.cookies.keyfile.create

-Boolean indicating whether to create the cookie key file if it is absent or invalid.
+A Boolean indicating whether to create the cookie key file if it is absent or invalid.
 The Instant process must have appropriate privileges for this to work (otherwise, a fatal error may occur).

 ### instant.http.maxCacheAge

-Integer setting the `max-age` parameter of the `Cache-Control` HTTP header for static resources, i.e., controlling for how long (compliant) browsers will cache them.
+An integer setting the `max-age` parameter of the `Cache-Control` HTTP header for static resources, i.e., controlling for how long (compliant) browsers will cache them.